hertz23/DDOS-V2/README.md

 # DDOS-V2
-Version 2 of Rocotai DDOS attack
+Version 2 of DDOS attack

 This can only take down low security website and is unable to take down higher security website.
-You can learn more at https://home.rocotai.repl.co

 Set up for Termux
 ```